 A Science Pub is not a lecture but is a good conversation.
 Enjoy your refreshments or dinner while engaging with your community and local scientists.

-The 2012-13 Science Pub at Salt hill season will begin in September and we will meet the third Thursday of most months through May from 5:30-7:30 at the Salt hill Pub, Lebanon.
+The 2014-15 Science Pub at Salt hill season will begin in September and we will usually meet the third Thursday of the month (with the exception of December) from September-May from 5:30-7:30 at the Salt hill Pub, Lebanon.
 Brought to you by Dartmouth College and Salt hill Pub, Lebanon.

 The Department of Biological Sciences Greenhouse houses an extensive and varied plant collection with a wide range of diversity, utility and beauty.
 Among its most popular collections is the Brout Orchid Collection, which includes thousands of species of orchids.There is also a tropical plant room, a sub-tropical room, and xeric room.
 While continuing its primary educational mission, this living botanical museum is available for community and school tours.
 It's open to the public from 8:30 am to 4 pm Monday through Friday.
 The Greenhouse is located on the 4th floor of Class of 1978 Life Sciences Building at Dartmouth College in Hanover, New Hampshire.